clembrain/Advanced_Statistics_Using_R_Studio/README.md

 ![Correlation Analysis](/Photo/linearcorr.png)

-### The R-code above select the variables by their number of arrangement in the dataset to show a matrix of linearity between “IV’s” and the target variable.
+### The above select the variables by their number of arrangement in the dataset to show a matrix of linearity between “IV’s” and the target variable.

 ---
 ```r